Compute

 • Roles: A coarse-grained authorization strategy provided by IAM to assign permissions based on users' job responsibilities.
 Only a limited number of service-level roles are available for authorization.
 Huawei Cloud services depend on each other.
 When you grant permissions using roles, you also need to attach any existing role dependencies.
 Roles are not ideal for fine-grained authorization and least privilege access.

 • Policies: A fine-grained authorization strategy that defines permissions required to perform operations on specific cloud resources under certain conditions.
 This type of authorization is more flexible and is ideal for least privilege access.
 For example, you can grant users only permission to manage ECSs of a certain type.
 A majority of fine-grained policies contain permissions for specific APIs, and permissions are defined using API actions.
-For the API actions supported by CPH, see Permissions and Supported Actions.
+For the API actions supported by CPH, see Permissions Policies and Supported Actions.

 Table 1 lists all the system-defined permissions for CPH.